ARE YOU A VICTIM?

 How do I know if I'm in an abusive relationship?

 There are some very real, concrete signs that the relationship you may be in is abusive or on its way to becoming abusive.
 And please keep in mind that abusers' behavior toward their victims only gets worse with time.
-Click here for information on warning signs.
+Click here for information on: Warning Signs of an Abusive Relationship

 How can I protect myself from an abusive partner?